 Concerns have been raised in the past about forcing animals into underpasses that have trains going through them (railway overheads).
 These are legitimate concerns and we are monitoring these underpasses closely.
 The Loop CP overhead is one such structure that has a train track going through it that has been fenced.
+Our data suggest that 150-370 trains go through this structure each month and train volumes are similar to past years or slightly increasing.
 Early results suggest that animals were already using this underpass prior to fence construction at high rates (higher than controls) and post fencing this use increased by >2x.
 We are not aware of any collisions between trains and wildlife under these structures yet, but are monitoring the area closely.
 Notably, there is ample room for wildlife to cross through these structures without being on the tracks, which will reduce risk.
 For example, there is a dirt trail that goes under the structure beside the railway that provides enough room to drive a truck under.
 Still, some animals choose to follow the tracks, but are only constricted under the underpass for seconds as they cross, which is unlikely to result in high rates of collisions.
 Overall the number of trains per day is orders of magnitude fewer than the number of cars per day on the highway and we expect many fewer collisions for animals crossing under the overheads compared to crossing the highway.
 Regardless, attention will need to be paid to ensure collisions are minimized under the overheads.
 One present risk is the unmitigated spilling of grain that occurs on the tracks that attracts wildlife.
-Collaboration with CP to solve this issue or to do focal cleanups around crossing structures is recommended.
+Collaboration with CP to solve this issue, or to do focal cleanups around crossing structures is recommended.

 Funding remains a challenge on this project, especially as it pertains to the Alexander-Michel overpass, which is the cornerstone of the project but remains unfunded.
 The RTR:BC team has been working hard to find funding each year which has allowed for steady progress towards the project goals.
-The cost for fencing has been higher than expected (>\$250,000 per fence km) which has strained budgets and progress.
+The cost for fencing has been higher than expected (>\$425,000 per fence km) which has strained budgets and progress.
 A dedicated strategy for funding will be needed to complete the project on time, especially as costs will rise substantially in the latter phases which have purpose-built underpasses and overpasses.

-8.2 For future projects
+8.2 For Future Projects